Repossessions Update: Relying on the Rateable Valuation of a property in proceedings in the Circuit Court

 On 12 December 2017, the Chief Justice, Mr. Justice Frank Clarke delivered a long awaited unanimous decision of the Supreme Court in the case of Permanent TSB plc –v- David Langan and the Attorney General.
 The decision will arguably have a significant impact on hundreds of repossession cases in particular before the Circuit Court, as it gives some much needed clarity on the jurisdiction of that Court to deal with proceedings1 involving properties which either have a rateable valuation not exceeding €253.95 or are no longer rateable under the Valuation Act 2001 (“the 2001 Act”).

-The case involved an appeal by PTSB of the decision of Mr. Justice Hogan of the Court of Appeal in July 2016, further details of which can be found here.
+The case involved an appeal by PTSB of the decision of Mr. Justice Hogan of the Court of Appeal in July 2016.
 Of note is the fact that the Attorney General sought and obtained from the Supreme Court leave to intervene in the appeal on the basis that the issues raised were both of public importance and “had the potential to affect other similar questions concerning statutory jurisdiction”.
 In substance, Mr. Justice Clarke allowed the appeal to the extent that he suggested different answers to the questions raised by the High Court in the case stated to the Court of Appeal.

 Supreme Court decision